open-contracting/ocdskit/docs/cli/ocds.rst

 If you are working with individual packages that are too large to hold in memory, use the :ref:`echo` command to reduce their size.

+.. _embedded-data:

 Embedded data
 ~~~~~~~~~~~~~

-If you are working with files that embed OCDS data, use the ``--root-path ROOT_PATH`` option to indicate the path to the items to process within each input.
+If you are working with files that embed OCDS data, use the ``--root-path ROOT_PATH`` option to indicate the "root" path to the items to process within each input.
 For example, if release packages are in an array under a ``results`` key, like so:

 .. code:: json